AntonelliLab/phylotaR_demo/README.md

 # Demonstrating the phylotaR pipeline
 A series of scripts for demonstrating the phylotaR pipeline for primates and palms.
+The scripts will first run the phylotaR pipeline and then generate alignments and trees.

 ## Requirements
 - R (version 3+)